Skip to Main Content

 Are the credentials relevant to the information?
 What is the purpose for publishing this information?
 Are conclusions based on evidence?
 How recently was the web page updated?

 Are the authors connected to professional organizations?
-What is the process for getting published?
+What is the process for getting published (peer-review)?
 Is there a bibliography or works cited?
 Have other publications referenced this source?

 Best Bests for Locating a Journal Article